certtools/intelmq/docs/user/bots.rst

 .. warning::

-   Actually the bot supports the python-rt library in the version older than 3.0.
+   At the moment, the bot only supports `python-rt` versions below 3.0.

 This rt bot will connect to RT and inspect the given `search_queue` for tickets matching all criteria in `search_*`, Any matches will be inspected.
 For each match, all (RT-) attachments of the matching RT tickets are iterated over and within this loop, the first matching filename in the attachment is processed.